 Doctors may ask women to fill out a questionnaire designed to identify depression.
 They may also do blood tests to determine whether a disorder, such as a thyroid disorder, is causing the symptoms.

-Women who are breastfeeding should consult with their doctor before taking any of these drugs to determine whether they can continue to breastfeed (see Taking Drugs While Breastfeeding).
+Women who are breastfeeding should consult with their doctor before taking any of these drugs to determine whether they can continue to breastfeed (see see Taking Drugs While Breastfeeding).
 Many of these drugs (such as sertraline and paroxetine) allow women to continue breastfeeding.